 How a Child Relocation Attorney Can Help You

-Do not wait to speak with a child relocation attorney at Troxell Law.
+Do not wait to speak with a Garfield County child relocation lawyer.
 Reach out to us as soon as you learn of an intended move.

 At Troxell Law, our experienced child relocation attorneys will prepare the best argument possible and collect the evidence needed to support your position.
 We will also start building the foundation for change in primary child custody should the necessity arise.

 You can also count on our child relocation attorneys to: